 - Herringbone layout: best used for long, narrow stores as it has a passage running down the middle of the store with paths forming the aisles.

-For further insight and the advantages and disadvantages of each type of store layout, you can read about it here.
+For further insight and the advantages and disadvantages of each type of store layout, you can read about it on our store layout infographic.